 Terrence (Terry) Tiedt: Central Storage.

 Mike Fuss: Yep.
-A big warehouse.
-Two of them.
-They burned.
+Big warehouse.
+Two of them, they burned.
 Three days, we were there.
-So, what time is it?
+What time is it?

 Jennifer Gurske: It is 10:07.